wired87/firecode/README.md

 - qa handling for actions that has been performed. add here qa functionaity in harmony to the terminal input field (render)

 # Globac
-**info** data store for entire configuration objects, logs, outputs and changes within the coding graph system
+**info** data store-node for entire configuration objects, logs, outputs -> apply outputs to specific nodes ids

 # Researcher